How to install modular decking

 Wherever you live around Australia, composite decking boards are suited to all types of weather conditions.
-Elton explains that “composite decking is naturally resistant to termites, rot, decay, mildew and mould.
-It’s also ideal for laying around chlorine pools or in coastal areas near salt water.”
+“Composite decking is naturally resistant to termites, rot, decay, mildew and mould.
+It's also ideal for laying around chlorine pools or in coastal areas near salt water,” explains Elton.
 This gives composite decking a great advantage over wood.

 Another great benefit of composite decking boards is that they don't cup, warp or splinter.
 This makes it perfect for families with small children.

 Composite boards are installed and sanded in the same way as timber boards.
-However, they are often denser than wood, so when cutting, you may need a new, sharp blade.
+However, they're often denser than wood, so when cutting, you may need a new, sharp blade.